ViktorC/PararealML/README.md

 ### Boundary conditions

 All boundary conditions extend the `BoundaryCondition` base class.
 In PararealML, boundary conditions are functions of time and space.
-It is possible to specify static boundary conditions that only depend on the spatial coordinates to enable the pre-computation of boundary values and thus improve performance).
+It is possible to specify static boundary conditions that only depend on the spatial coordinates to enable the pre-computation of boundary values and thus improve performance.

 The list of supported boundary conditions is: